 Less than 30 minutes east of Woodstock is Killington, where you’ll find plenty of skiing, biking, and hiking trails all around.
-An incredible hike that gives you a bird’s eye view of the vibrant trees below is the Killington Peak trail, the second highest peak in Vermont.
-Catch a glimpse at the view waiting for you up top with the Peak 360 Cam, displaying live footage of Killington Peak from 4,241 feet high.
+An incredible hike that gives you a bird’s eye view of the vibrant trees below is the Killington Peak trail, which ascends the second highest peak in Vermont.
+Catch a glimpse of the view waiting for you at top with the Peak 360 Cam, displaying live footage of Killington Peak from 4,241 feet high.

 For an exhilarating ride through Vermont’s mountains in the fall, take a guided ATV tour on a Polaris Razor.
-You’re given the option to select between a one hour or two hour tour.
-If you’re a thrill seeker who thrives on speed and adrenaline, it’s too hard to pass up on a fall foliage experience like this one.
+You’re given the option to select between a one-hour or two-hour tour.
+If you’re a thrill seeker who thrives on speed and adrenaline, it’s hard to pass up on a fall foliage experience like this one.

 One popular destination to see fall foliage is Gifford State Park.
 The ancient forest of Gifford Woods serves as a lush habitat for hundreds of 400-year-old trees.
 Now, imagine being surrounded by those trees in the fall, when the leaves change to crisp variations of orange and gold.